 Slovenian Mountain Hut Reservations

 It’s important to make reservations for mountain huts in advance.
-We recommend booking at least 2 months in advance.
+We recommend booking 3 weeks – 2 months in advance.
 If your dates are flexible, a few weeks are probably sufficient.

 If you’re reaching out in winter/early Spring for summer hut reservations, do not expect to get quick confirmations.